 For a small town, Latrobe likes to host a festival or two.
 Love chocolate?
 So do the locals.
-Time your visit with Chocolate Winterfest, and be sure to drop in at the House of Anvers, a popular chocolate factory and tasting experience.
+Time your visit with the annual Chocolate Winterfest, and be sure to drop in at the House of Anvers, a popular chocolate factory and tasting experience.

 A highlight of the Henley-on-Mersey Australia Day Festival is wood chopping.
 Fun fact: Latrobe is the home of this classic Aussie sport; the first wood chopping championship was staged in the town in 1891.
 Check out the Australian Axeman's Hall of Fame at Bells Parade.